siddh30/Amazon-Sentiment-Analysis/docs/README.md

 ## Our Apporaches
-Approach 1 : Using spaCy for tokenization, Lemmatization and Removing Stopwords and using scikit-learn to build our models for different batches of data and using Ensemble Techqniques to create an aggregate prediction result.
+Approach 1: Using spaCy for tokenization, Lemmatization and Removing stopwords and using scikit-learn to build our models for different batches of data and using Ensemble Techniques to create an aggregate prediction result.

-Approach 2 : Using NLTK for tokenization, Lemmatization and Removing Stopwords and using scikit-learn to build our models for different batches of data.
+Approach 2: Using NLTK for tokenization, Lemmatization and Removing Stop words and using scikit-learn to build our models for different batches of data.

-Approach 3 :  Working with Pyspark to handle Big Data.
+Approach 3: Using a custom-built Naïve Bayes model

+Approach 4: Handling Big Data